A Lagrangian Approach to Optimal Randomization: Lagrangian Iteration

 It seems surprising at first that the empirical frequencies of different actions along the iterations converge to the optimal probabilities.
 The key to understanding this construction lies in the proof of Proposition \ref{math_thm_heu_mh}, where it is shown that for every constraint $i$ and iteration $n$

 which directly implies that

 The updating rule for the Lagrangian multipliers can be regarded as estimating the contribution to the constraints for accumulating $(a^k,c^k)$ as a new point in the support of the optimal lottery with the weight $\mu^k$.
+We formally present the full algorithm in Algorithm \ref{math_alg_mh}. \\